v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 > [!NOTE]
 > This is a **known issue** that was fixed in [Windows Holographic, version 21H1 - July 2021 Update](hololens-release-notes.md#windows-holographic-version-21h1---july-2021-update).
 If you previously disabled SSL Connection as part of the workaround, we highly recommend you re-enable it.

-Some customers have found, when attempting to upload or download files, the operation might appear to hang and then time out or never complete.
-This is separate from the '[file locked' known issue](#fixed---downloading-locked-files-doesnt-error) -- this affects Windows Holographic, versions 2004, 20H2 and 21H1 in-market builds.
+Some customers find, when attempting to upload or download files, the operation might appear to hang and then time out or never complete.
+This behavior is separate from the '[file locked' known issue](#fixed---downloading-locked-files-doesnt-error) -- this affects Windows Holographic, versions 2004, 20H2 and 21H1 in-market builds.
 The problem has been root caused to a bug in Device Portal's handling of certain requests, and is most consistently hit when using https, which is the default.

 ### Workaround for device portal time out

 This workaround, which applies equally to Wi-Fi and UsbNcm, is to disable the "required" option under "SSL Connection".
 To do so, navigate to Device Portal, **System**, and select the **Preferences** page.
 In the **Device Security** section, locate **SSL Connection**, and uncheck to disable **Required**.

-The user should then go to http://, not https:// (IP address) and features like file upload and download will work.
+The user should then go to http://, not https:// (IP address) and features like file upload and download work.

 [Back to list](#list)